truenas/middleware/docs/userguide/truenas_sharing.rst

 TrueNAS® uses the
 `Netatalk <http://netatalk.sourceforge.net/>`_
 AFP server to share data with Apple systems.
-This section describes the configuration screen for fine-tuning AFP shares created using the
+This section describes the configuration screen for fine-tuning AFP shares created using the :ref:`Wizard`.
-:ref:`Initial Configuration Wizard`.
 It then provides configuration examples for using the Wizard to create a guest share, configuring Time Machine to backup to a dataset on the FreeNAS® system, and for connecting to the share from a Mac OS X client.

 To view the AFP share created by the Wizard, click :menuselection:`Sharing --> Apple (AFP)` and highlight the name of the share.
 Click its "Edit" button to see the configuration options shown in Figure 10.1a.